jakeprice-me/tech-notes/content/set-static-ip-address-debian.md

 uuid: ed99730f-0dbf-40a2-ab79-1431bd5bd8e2
 ---

-> [!danger]
+!!! danger
-> There's a not insignificant chance you'll get kicked out of the server, so you should be physically present to reboot it to get back in.
+	There's a not insignificant chance you'll get kicked out of the server, so you should be physically present to reboot it to get back in.
 Don't do it on a server you can't access.

 ```sh
 # File: /etc/network/interfaces